USS Rafael Peralta: Design

 Rafael Peralta is the 65th ship of the Arleigh Burke class of destroyers, the first of which, USS Arleigh Burke, was commissioned in July 1991.
 With 75 ships planned to be built in total, the class has the longest production run for any U.S. Navy surface combatant warship.
 As an Arleigh Burke-class ship, Rafael Peralta's roles will include anti-aircraft, anti-submarine, and anti-surface warfare, as well as strike operations.
 During its long production run, the class was built in three flights—Flight I (DDG-51 to DDG-76), Flight II (DDG-72 to DDG-78), and Flight IIA (DDG-79 onward).
 Rafael Peralta is a Flight IIA ship, and as such, features several improvements in terms of ballistic missile defense, an embarked air wing, and the inclusion of mine-detecting ability.

 Construction and career

 By January 2014, the aft portion of the ship had been completed and had begun outfitting and she was laid down on 30 October 2014.

-The ship was christened on 31 October 2015 at Bath Iron Works.
+The ship was christened on 31 October 2015 at Bath Iron Works by Rosa Maria Peralta, Sgt.
+Peralta's mother.
 In February 2017, the ship was accepted by the United States Navy.

-Rafael Peralta was commissioned in San Diego, California on 29 July 2017 and was homeported at Naval Base San Diego before moving to Japan in 2021.
+Rafael Peralta was commissioned at Naval Air Station North Island in San Diego, California on 29 July 2017 and was homeported at Naval Base San Diego before moving to Japan in 2021.

 The Arleigh Burke-class guided-missile destroyers Rafael Peralta and USS Russell arrived in Sasebo for a port visit on 8 February 2020.